 In this course the students review the information required to take and pass the Massage and Bodywork Licensing Exam (MBLEx).
+Topic covered will include the application process, study skills, a review of the topics that may encountered on the examination.
 Students review all the academic coursework given in the program and are required to take and pass practice exams.